Chinese Scallion Pancakes

 Pressing scallion pancackes

 • Now you need to fry the pancakes in a little hot oil.
-I fry and press as I go, keeping the finished pancakes in a tortilla warmer lined with paper towels.
+I fry and press each one as I go, keeping the finished pancakes in a tortilla warmer lined with paper towels.
 You could also put them on a baking sheet in an oven set to 200°F. But if you are a beginner, roll out all your pancakes first.

 • I fry the pancakes in a large sauté pan with about a tablespoon of vegetable oil.
 I prefer peanut oil because it's used a lot in Chinese cooking.
 Lard is another good choice.
 Get the oil hot before you drop the pancake in and cook for about 2 minutes per side, just until you get a little browning on them.
 Serve by themselves, with soy sauce or with a sweet-spicy dipping sauce.